These thin and chewy funfetti blondie bars are a cinch to throw together and are so delicious, it will be hard to share!

 If you make these delightful little chewy funfetti blondie bars, be prepared to take a nibble and get them far, far away from your self-control.
 They may appear unassuming.
 I can see why.

 Sprinkles are cute, there’s no denying, but they aren’t a weakness of mine, especially not when compared with their heftier chocolate chip counterpart (oh heavens, no).

 However, I was not only taken aback by the deliciousness of these confetti blondie bars but completely proven wrong in my self-control (or lack of).
 I literally could not stop snitching nibbles, bites, entire quadrants of these funfetti blondies.

 Subtle in their power, they certainly don’t overwhelm with their size and girth and over-the-topness.
 Their simplicity is what won me over.

-I don’t know if I’d go that far (especially when you see the molten chocolate that came right after the week I made these) but they definitely have some serious yummy factor going on which makes them nearly impossible to resist.
+I don’t know if I’d go that far (especially when you see the molten chocolate situation that came right after) but they definitely have some serious yummy factor going on which makes them nearly impossible to resist.

 - 12 tablespoons (1 1/2 sticks, 6 ounces) butter, melted and cooled slightly so it isn't piping hot (but don't let it solidify)